egaillardon/jmeter-plugins/README.md

 * Apache JMeter 4.0
+  * 4.0.0-3.1.0 :
+    * The jmeter user's id and its group id can be changed inside the container in order to avoid issue when mounting local volumes.
   * 4.0.0-3.0.1
     * [Parallel Controller & Sampler (bzm-parallel)](https://github.com/Blazemeter/jmeter-bzm-plugins/blob/master/parallel/Parallel.md) : upgrade to 0.8 from 0.7
     * [Custom SOAP Sampler (custom-soap)](https://github.com/spinning10/JMeterSoapSampler/wiki) : upgrade to 1.3.3 from 1.3